 Named Entity extraction and its relations

-The package {sto} also provides a set of tools to extract entities and relations from text.
-It does so by one of the simples form: by using the rule based approach.
-It contains a rule based extraction algorithm and a rule based relation extraction algorithm.
-For more advanced NER, there is other packages such as {crfsuite}, {UDpipe} and {spacyR}.
-This functions do not work so well like the NER of the mentioned packages, but we think that, in some situations, they can be better job than joining unigram, bigrams, trigrams and so on.
-Because it is a rule based approach, it is very simple to use and also fast.
-It will also requires a lot of cleaning, but you have the absolute control over which words are extracted and what words are rejected.
+The functions of {sto} do not work so well like the NER of the mentioned packages, but we think that, in some situations, they can be better job than traditional joining unigram, bigrams, trigrams and so on.
+Because it is a rule based approach, it is very simple to use, need less dependencies and also fast (or less slower).
+It will also requires a lot of post-cleaning, but you have the absolute control over which words are extracted and what words are rejected.

 In Natural Language Processing, to find proper names or terms that frequently appears together is called “collocation”, e.g., to find “United Kingdom”.
 You can learn more what is collocation and its statistical details and r function in this article, and it is also possible to functions like quanteda.textstats::textstat_collocations(), TextForecast::get_collocations() to identify them, but it also will require a lot of data cleaning, specially if you want is proper names.